Post-Event/composite-2.0-mockup/PRODUCT_SPEC.md

   - **Disconnected** (Orange indicator): Extension missing, browser closed, or connection lost

 **Connection Management Features**
+- Connection status visible as status dot on Settings button in Spotlight
+- Full connection details and management available in Settings page
-- "Rescan Browser" functionality to re-establish connection
+- "Rescan Browser" functionality to re-establish connection (if included in Settings page)
-- "Install Extension" direct link when extension not detected
+- "Install Extension" direct link when extension not detected (if included in Settings page)
-- Connection status MUST be visible in settings area
-- Version information display for both app and extension (e.g., "App: v0.9.9", "Extension: v1.6.3")
+- Version information display for both app and extension (e.g., "App: v0.9.9", "Extension: v1.6.3") may be shown in Settings page

 ---